-with some constraints on the size of $\tilde{X}$.
-The above subset choosing problem has a large feasible set and is hard to solve, so we try to minimize an alternative soft version that turns the choice of subset into the optimization of sample weights.
-Given a weight vector $w_{n \times 1}$ for the observations in $X$, the weighted correlation matrix $R_X^w = (r_{ij}^w)$ is calculated as in \citet{Costa2011}.
-Now we can summarize the correlation minimization problem as
+subject to some constraints on the size of $\tilde{X}$.
+Given the large feasible set and the complexity of the optimization, we approach it by minimizing a softer alternative that transforms the subset selection into an optimization of sample weights.
+Using a weight vector $w_{n \times 1}$ for the observations in $X$, the weighted correlation matrix $R_X^w = (r_{ij}^w)$ is computed as described in \cite{Costa2011}.
+The correlation minimization problem can thus be reformulated as

-which can be optimized.
-Note that the $i$-th element of the weight vector $w$ can be seen as the probability of sampling the $i$-th point to the new environment $\tilde{X}$ from the full set $X$.
-With the restriction of $w \in \{0,1\}^n$, (\ref{target}) degenerates to the original form (\ref{original}).
+which is amenable to optimization.
+Here, the $i$-th element of $w$ represents the probability that the $i$-th data point is included in the new environment $\tilde{X}$ from the entire set $X$.
+Restricting $w$ to $\{0,1\}^n$ causes (\ref{target}) to revert to the original hard problem (\ref{original}).

-The above target is hard to converge due to the lack of restrictions on $w$.
-Now we propose two restrictions on $w$.
-Let $k$ be the number of environments we decide to obtain, we first restrict the mean of weight $\frac{1}{n}1^T w = \frac{1}{k}$.
-This restriction prevents too many small elements in $w$, which causes small sample size and high variance in partitioned environments.
-We implement this restriction by adding a penalty term $\lambda (\frac{1}{n}1^T w - \frac{1}{k})^2$ on the objective.
-Also, we restrict $w_i \in [p_0,1]$ instead of $w_i \in [0,1]$, where $p_0$ is a small number close to $0$.
-This restriction boosts the convergence of optimization and ensures that all the data in the training set can be chosen for the partitioned set, so that the model trained on the partitioned set can be adapted to the full distribution of observations instead of a restricted area.
-This can also be interpreted as the leverage between diversity shift and correlation shift \citep{ye2021ood}.
+The specified target poses convergence challenges without constraints on $w$.
+To address this, we propose two restrictions.
+First, considering $k$ as the number of desired environments, we limit the mean of the weights with $\frac{1}{n}1^\top w = \frac{1}{k}$.
+This constraint prevents the predominance of excessively small values in $w$, which could lead to a small sample size and high variance within the partitioned environments.
+We enforce this by incorporating a penalty term $\lambda (\frac{1}{n}1^\top w - \frac{1}{k})^2$ into the objective.
+Additionally, we constrain $w_i \in [p_0,1]$—where $p_0$ is a minimal value near zero—rather than $w_i \in [0,1]$.
+This adjustment not only facilitates the optimization's convergence but also guarantees that all data points in the training set are eligible for inclusion in the partitioned set, allowing the model trained on this set to adapt to the entire distribution of observations rather than a confined segment.
+This approach also balances the trade-off between diversity shift and correlation shift \cite{ye2021ood}.

-To split the training dataset into environments $\cup_{j=1}^k {X_j} = X$, we repeatedly optimize the target in Equation (\ref{target}) for the remaining sample set, and choose the samples to form one new environment at a time.
-We summarize our method in Algorithm \ref{algo1}.
-After environments have been decided, we use IRM as the learning scheme for OOD generalization.
+To partition the training dataset into environments such that $\cup_{j=1}^k {X_j} = X$, we iteratively optimize the objective specified in Eqn. \eqref{target} with respect to the residual sample set, selecting samples to establish each new environment sequentially.
+We detail this procedure in Algorithm \ref{algo1}.
+Once the environments are delineated, we employ IRM as the learning strategy to enhance OOD generalization.